kids sort through their backpacks so they learn what to file and what to

 toss.
 Consider giving each child a big storage box to save artwork and

-other papers.
 Create a routine.
 Kids thrive on structure.
 Snack time first, then

-homework before playtime.
 Create a central calendar to keep track of your family.
 A color-coded

 calendar works great.
 Just assign each member of the family a different

 color, and write down his or her activities in color-coded ink.
-Provide an adequate work area.
-Consider using a "homework station," a

 portable zone to stow all necessary supplies.
 That way, you won't have to

 scramble to find a pencil, eraser or glue.
-Make organization fun.
-Let your child choose colorful notebooks,

-scramble to find a pencil, eraser or glue.
 Make organization fun.
 Let your child choose colorful notebooks,

-portfolios or locker supplies to help them stay on track.
 Set a good example.
 It's not likely that your kids will see the need for

 organization if your bedroom or home office looks like a tornado swept